How to Alphabetize Words

 - How to alphabetize a name with an apostrophe.

 There are two schools of thought here.
-The more common one seems to be in index the word as if the apostrophe was not there.
+The more common one seems to be in indexing the word as if the apostrophe was not there.
 Therefore "OBrian" would rank exactly the same as O'Brian.
 You might find this way used in phone books or similar.

 Another option would be to regard the apostrophe as ranking before the letters like a blank space and so "O'Brian" would come before "OBrian"... if such a name existed.